anaxite/tgdp-asciidoc-templates/release-notes/template-release-notes.md

 # Release Notes - {Product Name} {Release Number - 0.0.0}

-{Before using this template, read the accompanying [release notes template guide](release-notes-template-guide.md)}.
+> If you need more information about how to fill in this template, read the accompanying [guide](./guide-release-notes.md).

+> This template includes writing instructions and boilerplate text that you can customize, use as-is, or completely replace with your own text.
+This text is indicated in {curly brackets}.
+Make sure you replace the placeholders with your own text.

 ## {Optional: Release Notes Version - 0}
 ## {Release Date - YYYY-MM-DD}